May I post my article* on my web site and/or in WHOAS, an institutional repository (aka preprint/e-print server)?

 It depends on:

-- What rights you signed over to the publisher (consult your contract)
+- What rights did you sign over to the publisher (consult your contract)?

 - Did the publisher accept an amendment to the Publication agreement?